loicpirez/BunProSync/README.md

 - **`BUNPRO_LOGIN`**: Your BunPro login email.
 - **`BUNPRO_PASSWORD`**: Your BunPro password.

-**Note**: BunPro credentials are necessary because the official API is not publicly accessible.
+**Note**: BunPro credentials are required because the official API is not publicly accessible.

 ## Data Requirements

-In addition to WaniKani, you can specify additional words by creating an `items.txt` file in the `data/` directory.
+Words should be specified by creating an `items.txt` file in the `data/` directory.
 This file should contain a list of Japanese words, with each word on a new line.

-### Example `items.txt` file:
+### Example of an `items.txt` file:

 ```plaintext
 こんにちは
 さようなら
 ```

-### Example `.env` File
+### Example of a `.env` file:

 ```plaintext
 BUNPRO_LOGIN=your_bunpro_login_email